 - Inability to concentrate

-This is on top of the possible side effects that you may experience while taking Propranolol; like all medicines, Propranolol can cause unwanted side effects as well as benefiting the user.
+This is on top of the possible side effects that you may experience while taking Propranolol; like all medicines, Propranolol can cause unwanted side effects as well as benefits for the user.

 However, these side effects are unusual — most users do not experience any adverse effects at all.